berak/ants-tcp/readme.txt

 tcpserver.py:
 	please look at the options & edit at the bottom in main. default port is 2081.
-	the default trueskill impl is trueskill.py,
-	if you also got java installed, you'll want to use jskills.
+	the default trueskill impl is jskills, this assumes java installed, and linux (you have to change the cp_separator on win) no java ? select 'py' for trueskill instead

 webserver.py:
 	default port is 2080.